Home Tutorials Training Consulting Books Company Contact us

 This tutorial describes the usage of the AutoValue library for creating value objects.
 It also overs AutoValue extensions, e.g, to convert to Parcelable.

-Auto is collection of code generators that automate certain repetitive tasks, like creating value objects.
-The tools create the code you would have written, but without the bugs.
+[Auto](https://github.com/google/auto/) is a collection of code generators that automate certain repetitive tasks, such as creating value objects.
+These tools generate the code you would have written, minimizing the risk of bugs.

 1.1.
 AutoValue

-AutoValue allows the creation of immutable value objects.
-Value objects are classes which treat any two instances with suitably equal field values as interchangeable.
+AutoValue enables the creation of immutable value objects.
+Value objects are classes that treat any two instances with equivalent field values as interchangeable.

 1.2.
 Using AutoValue on Android